zlehmann/js-dom-and-events-intro-to-the-dom-code-along-v-000/README.md

 Some nodes only have a starting tag.
 Those are called _self-closing_ elements.
 These elements do not have any content nested inside of them (more technically, they are called _void_ elements).
-They cannot, therefore, be parents nodes.
+They cannot, therefore, be parent nodes.

 An example of a self-closing tag is an image: